Avatr 11: Brunei

 As the introduction of the Avatr brand in Brunei, Maju Motors, its vehicle official distributor, was launched the Avatr 11 on 26 February 2025.
 It is offered only in sole rear-wheel drive configuration and 116.79 kWh nickel-cobalt manganese battery in 680 kilometres range variant.

 Nepal

 The Avatr 11 launched in the Nepal market in August 2024.
 It is available with either battery option and rear-wheel drive only.

 Qatar

 After partnering with the Alattiya dealer in August 2024, the Avatr 11 was launched in Qatar on 24 February 2025.

+Thailand

+The Avatr 11 was launched in Thailand on 17 September 2024, with two variants: Standard Range (90.38 kWh) and Long Range (116.79 kWh).
+In November 2025, the Royal Edition AWD (116.79 kWh) added to the line-up.
+In July 2026, the Standard Range and Long Range variants were replaced by the Ultra RWD and Ultra AWD, respectively.

+Pakistan

+Avatr launched its Avatr 11 in Pakistan in December 2025, officially entering the Pakistani market through Master Changan Motors.

 Specifications

 The Avatr 11 is powered by a pair of electric motors that combine to produce 570. hp and 479 lb-ft (650 Nm) of torque.
 The motors were developed by Huawei and the front motor develops a maximum output of 261 hp while the rear motor develops a maximum output of 309 hp.
 The motors are powered by a 90.38 kWh CATL-supplied NMC battery pack assembled in the CTP (cell-to-pack) format in standard trim, or a 116.79 kWh pack in the flagship model.
 The 0 to 100 km/h acceleration time of the Avatr 11 is under 3.98 seconds and top speed is 200. km/h.
 Variants equipped with the smaller battery achieve 555 km of range on the CLTC cycle, while the models powered by the larger pack achieve 680 km of range.
 The Avatr 11's 750V high-voltage platform also supports 240 kW charging, capable of adding 200. km of range within 10 minutes.